 How to Make Vegetarian Stuffed Poblano Peppers

 This recipe has several steps, but it flows easily.
 Here’s a summary of how to do it (see recipe card for details):

-- First, cut a slit in each poblano then blister the poblanos in the oven.
+- First, blister the poblanos in the oven.
 This brings out their smoky flavors and softens the peppers.

-- Second, while the poblanos are roasting make the Mexican spiced rice (stuffing) and prepare the veggies.
+- Second, make the Mexican spiced rice (stuffing) and prepare the veggies.

-- Third, after the peppers are roasted, sweat the poblano peppers in a covered bowl then peel and de-seed them.
+- Third, after the peppers are roasted, peel and de-seed the poblanos.

 - Fourth, to the rice mixture, stir in the zucchini, corn, beans and cheese (if using).